Pentagon chief urges immediate reduction in Taliban violence - WTMJ

 Associated Press

-In remarks earlier Friday to a virtual meeting of the Munich Security Conference, President Joe Biden gave no indication of his plan for troop levels in Afghanistan.
-He pledged to support the peace process and to ensure that Afghanistan does not revert to being a launching pad for international terrorist attacks.
+Austin, a retired four-star Army general who oversaw U.S. forces in Afghanistan and across the Mideast for three years during the Obama administration, said the Biden administration is reviewing the options for its next steps in Afghanistan, where U.S. troops have been deployed for nearly 20 years.

+American forces make up about 2,500 of the roughly 10,000 troops training and advising the Afghans.
+And allies have suggested a willingness to continue the mission if needed.

-German Chancellor Angela Merkel, in remarks following Biden’s address, said her government is willing to keep troops in Afghanistan longer if needed to ensure that the country does not descend into chaos.
+German Chancellor Angela Merkel said Friday that her government is willing to keep troops in Afghanistan longer if needed to ensure that the country does not descend into chaos.

 “Withdrawal must not mean that the wrong forces get the upper hand again,” she said.